 It’s beyond lamentable that we are wasting such an amazing opportunity and the absolute best possible use of our time every day we choose to skip praying and digging into His Word.

 There’s a story in the New Testament that illustrates this point rather well.
 Found in Luke 10:38-42, it speaks of the time that Jesus and the disciples visited the home of sisters Martha and Mary, along with their brother Lazarus.

-In this account, we get a quick glimpse of Martha hurriedly working to make preparations for all of the house guests, perhaps doing tasks like getting refreshments and drinks, all by herself.
-While she was running around frantically, her sister Mary simply sat at the feet of Jesus while He spoke, listening intently (verse 39).
+In this account, we get a quick glimpse of big sister Martha hurriedly working to make preparations for all of the houseguests, perhaps doing tasks like getting refreshments and drinks, all by herself.
+While she was running around frantically, her younger sibling Mary simply sat at the feet of Jesus while He spoke, listening intently to the Master (verse 39).